Associate Professor

 katherine.dickinson@ucdenver.edu

-As a JPB fellow, Dr. Dickinson will pursue collaborative, community-engaged research partnerships to improve health and reduce health disparities in Colorado.
+As a JPB fellow, Dr. Dickinson pursued collaborative, community-engaged research partnerships to improve health and reduce health disparities in Colorado.

 An environmental economist by training, Dr. Dickinson’s interdisciplinary research examines how people perceive and respond to risks, and the impacts of policies and interventions on environmental, health, and social outcomes.
 Several past and current projects have addressed problems at the nexus of environmental quality, economic development, and human health, including water and sanitation, household energy and air pollution, and mosquito-borne diseases.
 Other branches of research have looked at responses to natural hazards, including wildfire and hurricanes.